 Public policy platforms are indispensable for associations and businesses seeking to shape the legislative landscape and protect their interests.
 By integrating mission alignment, stakeholder engagement, and evidence-based advocacy into their platforms, organizations can elevate their influence and achieve lasting impact.

-Public policy platforms are not just about advocacy; they are strategic tools for growth, credibility, and leadership in today’s complex policy environment.
+Public policy platforms are not just about advocacy; they are strategic tools for growth, credibility, and leadership in today’s complex policy environment tied directly to the organization's strategy.